tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/SDK 文档/gRPC API/回调/接收游戏服务器会话_intl_en.md

 ## Field Description

 **GameServerSession**
-For more information on game session, please see `GameServerSession`.
+For more information on game session, please see [GameServerSession](https://intl.cloud.tencent.com/document/product/1055/37140#GameServerSession).